ztec/blog/content/concert/2025/11-19-Takuya-Kuroda/index.en.md

 ---
-title: "Takuya Kuroda plays at New morning Paris"
+title: "Takuya Kuroda plays at New Morning Paris"
 description: "Second time seeing Takuya Kuroda at New Morning.
 Still as classy as ever, with a fluid and pro electro/jazz mix."
 artists: [
     "Takuya Kuroda",